-Summary of the proposed regulations: The proposed regulations prohibit the 7 percent setaside funds for school improvement from being used to serve schools identified for Targeted Support due to their low assessment rates.
-The proposed regulations also required that the state educational agency (SEA), in allocating funds for school improvement, provide at least \$50,000 to each Targeted Support and Improvement school and at least \$500,000 to each Comprehensive Support and Improvement school, unless the SEA can conclude (based on a demonstration by the LEA in its application) that a smaller amount would suffice.
-The NPRM required States to give priority to an LEA applying to serve a Comprehensive Support and Improvement school over an LEA applying to serve a Targeted Support and Improvement school.
-Finally, the proposed regulations required States to limit the involvement of external providers only to those with a record of success and required States to undertake a rigorous review process in recruiting, screening, selecting, and evaluating any external partner.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations In the case of charter authorizers, the final regulation says the State can monitor, limit or revoke the authorizer's authority to issue, renew and revoke school charters.
+However, school-level charter actions must be taken in coordination with the authorizer and be consistent with the school's charter and the State charter law.
+Resources to Support School Im provement Set-aside Prohibited the 7 percent set-aside funds for school improvement from being used to serve schools identified for Targeted Support due to their low assessment rates.
+Same Minimum grant amounts Required that the state educational agency (SEA), in allocating funds for school improvement, provide at least \$50,000 to each Targeted Support and Improvement school and at least \$500,000 to each Comprehensive Support and Improvement school, unless the SEA can conclude (based on a demonstration by the LEA in its application) that a smaller amount would suffice.
+Maintain language from NPRM regarding funding levels, but would require that determinations on awarding a lesser amount be based upon each school's enrollment, identified needs, selected evidence-based interventions, and other relevant factors described in the LEA's application on behalf of the school, that such lesser amount will be sufficient to support effective implementation of such plan.
+Priority Required States to give priority to an LEA applying to serve a Comprehensive Support and Improvement school over an LEA applying to serve a Targeted Support and Improvement school.
+Clarify that LEAs may be awarded school improvement funds based on their percentage (not just number) of identified schools.
+External Providers Required States to limit the involvement of external provider only to those with a record of success and required States to undertake a rigorous review process Same

-- Maintain language from NPRM regarding funding levels, but would require that determinations on awarding a lesser amount be based upon each school's enrollment, identified needs, selected evidence-based interventions, and other relevant factors described in the LEA's application on behalf of the school, that such lesser amount will be sufficient to support effective implementation of such plan. - Clarify that the selection of evidence-based interventions must be sufficient to support the school's academic progress. - Clarify that LEAs may be awarded school improvement funds based on their percentage (not just number) of identified schools.